Lucas-C/dotfiles_and_notes/coursera/making_better_group_decisions.md

 post-swap result: C wins (3rd column votes are reported to C)

-No-Show Paradox : Plurality with Runoff (Coombs rule is also sensitive to this paradox)
+No-Show Paradox (aka participation criterion) : Plurality with Runoff (Coombs rule is also sensitive to this paradox)

  4  3  1  3
 ------------